965 words

 <recording enabled="false" sync="false" path="." mode="all" />

-Database engine operations can be recorded in files and later replayed using the ObjectDB Replayer tool.
-Recording provides an alternative (which is sometimes more efficient) to recovery.
-When recording is enabled and recovery is disabled, recorded operations are used to automatically fix a database that has not been closed properly by running the Replayer tool.
-Recording might also be useful for backup purposes and for debugging (by providing the ability to reproduce problems by replay)
+Database engine operations can be recorded to files and later replayed by using the ObjectDB Replayer tool.
+Recording provides an alternative to recovery that is sometimes more efficient.
+When recording is enabled and recovery is disabled, recorded operations are used to automatically repair a database that was not closed properly by running the Replayer tool.
+Recording can also be useful for backups and for debugging because it allows you to reproduce problems by replaying operations.

 The <recording> element specifies the recording settings: